What’s the Current Status?

 We filed a petition for rehearing, asking the Court to reconsider its reversal.
 In May of 2014, the Supreme Court granted the motion for rehearing.

 On December 10, 2014, the Supreme Court issued its third ruling in the case.
 The Court ruled that there is no public benefit to constructing an erosional structure on the Spit and that the only benefit is economic, for the developer.
 The Supreme Court also ruled that DHEC may consider upland impacts when assessing permit applications.
 The case was remanded to Judge Anderson (the ALC) for further consideration in light of its ruling.
 Judge Anderson conducted numerous hearings and requested briefings on several issues.

 Judge Anderson then issued two orders: (1) an Order Granting the Motions for Clarification and Denying the Motions for Reconsideration; and (2) an Amended Final Order and Decision, in which he explicitly authorized the entire 2,783-foot length of the bulkhead and the 40-foot wide revetment for the 270-foot length of Beachwalker Park.

 On March 23, 2016, we filed a motion asking Judge Anderson to stay his Amended Final Order and Decision authorizing the structure.
-On March 30, 2016, we simultaneously filed a Notice of Appeal and Motion to Transfer the matter from the Court of Appeals to the Supreme Court.
+We then simultaneously filed a Notice of Appeal and Motion to Transfer the matter from the Court of Appeals to the Supreme Court on March 30, 2016.

-On April 15, 2016, after CCL and KP submitted written arguments, Judge Anderson issued an order preventing the construction of the vertical bulkhead he approved.
+Soon after, on April 15, 2016, after CCL and KDP submitted written arguments, Judge Anderson issued an order preventing the construction of the vertical bulkhead he approved.